-Under current law, revenue from the tax on fermented malt beverages is deposited into the general fund.
-Under the substitute amendment, beginning on July 1, 2011, revenue from the fermented malt beverages tax will be used to fund community-based corrections programs.
+10. Under current law, revenue from the tax on fermented malt beverages and from the tax on liquor is deposited into the general fund.
+Under the substitute amendment, beginning on July 1, 2011, \$5,000,000 annually from the fermented malt beverages tax and \$5,000,000 annually from the liquor tax will be used to fund community-based corrections programs for perfect the corrections programs for perfect office of so